weetmuts/beak/README.md

 `s01_--seconds---.--nanos--_-size--_----------metadata-hash-----------------------------------------_0.tar`

-Then create an index file, again with a modify timestamp that is equal to the most recent file found in any of the archive files.
+Then create an index file, again with a modify timestamp that is equal to the most recent file found in any of the archive files and the modify timestamp of the containing directory.
 Name the index file using that timestamp and a hash of the all the archives pointed to by this index file.

 `z01_001504803295.504732149_0_cb56cc0ee219e54f7afceff6aae29843bc4a4bfa25c421b24cc5d918f524a6ff_0.gz`